dave-hillier/Nemcache/README.md

 Set `NEMCACHE_USE_BITCASK=1` before starting the service to enable this mode.
 A design overview is available in [docs/bitcask-notes.md](docs/bitcask-notes.md).

+The default persistence records each cache operation to a log and replays the log on startup.
+In Bitcask mode, updates are written as raw key/value pairs to numbered data files while an in-memory directory tracks the latest value offset for each key.
+Compaction merges the most recent entries into new files.

 ### Trade-offs

 The existing persistence layer logs cache notifications to a stream.
 Recovery